 The presence of one or more of these factors may lead the College to commence an investigation independently or continue an investigation.
 If so, the College will inform the Complaining/Reporting Party prior to proceeding and will to the extent possible share information only with the individuals responsible for handling the College's response and others involved in the investigation.
-In the event that a Complaining/Reporting Party requests that the College inform the Responding Party that the College will honor the request and inform the Responding Party that the College will honor the request and inform the Responding Party that the College will honor the request and inform the Responding Party that the College made the decision to proceed.
+In the event that a Complaining/Reporting Party requests that the College inform the Responding Party that the Complaining/Reporting Party asked the College not to investigate or seek discipline, the College will honor the request and inform the Responding Party that the College made the decision to proceed.